Tommy-Bie/Tommy-Bie.github.io/_pages/about.md

 - I am now a senior student majoring in Intelligenct Science and Technology at South China University  of Technology (SCUT).
-I am now also an intern at ByteDance (TikTok) Company, Beijing.
+I am now also an intern at ByteDance (TikTok) Company.
 - I was a visiting student in Department of Electronic Engineering and Computer Sciences at UC Berkeley.
 I got an overall GPA of 4.0/4.0 and obtained Merit Scholarship during the sememter at UC Berkeley.
 - My research interest is in Software Engineering and Artificial Intelligence.